56 of Our Favorite Easy Art Projects for Kids

 This simple project can be done without a lot of instruction and will work for students of any age.
 This project runs on the same idea as some Easter egg–decorating kits in that the paint or dye sticks to the areas not covered in wax, or in this case, crayon.

-Learn more: Fun Watercolor Resist Art at Kids Activities Blog
+Get tutorial: Fun Watercolor Resist Art

 An image shows several number stencils layered upon one another and the sections are colored in many different colors in this easy art project for kids.